microfox-ai/microfox/packages/brave/README.md

 ## Batch Requests ( DO NOT USE PROMISE.All )

-- Free Plan: 1 request per second
+- Free Plan Ratelimit: 1 request per second
-- Pro Plan: 20 requests per second
+- Pro Plan Ratelimit: 20 requests per second

 When making multiple requests, use sequential processing instead to avoid hitting rate limits: